Avinash-Murugappan/My-Website/README.md

 ## Inspiration

 I have always wanted to build a cool website with react.
 As a starting point I decided to look out for templates, so I can learn by playing with the underlying code.
 Thanks [brittanychiang.com](https://brittanychiang.com) for the inspiration.
 This code is based of her project.
 I really learnt a ton from this project and hope to keep learning new tech.

+## Resources
+[Gatsby docs](https://www.gatsbyjs.org/docs/)is an excellent source at anypoint of development.
+[React Tutorial](https://youtu.be/Ke90Tje7VS0) - Excellent point to get started on react.
+[Gatsby Tutorial](https://youtu.be/6YhqQ2ZW1sc) - Awesome gatsby resource to get started with.